fkohut13/PneumoniaClassificator/README.md

 import matplotlib.pyplot as plt
 ```
 This project leverages PyTorch Lightning for efficient and scalable model training, along with TensorBoard for monitoring and visualizing training progress.

+> There are more information and detailed explanation at the jupyter notebook on each file...